Robot Dog on Table

 Boston Dynamics is a private company, which means there is no Boston Dynamics stock symbol or stock price.

-Hyundai Motor Company purchased 80% of Boston Dynamics in 2021 at a valuation of $1.1 billion.
-This acquisition has allowed Hyundai to expand its mobility solutions business, one of its primary segments (behind automobiles).
+Hyundai Motor Company purchased 80% of Boston Dynamics from SoftBank in 2021 at a valuation of $1.1 billion.
+This acquisition has allowed Hyundai to expand its mobility solutions business, its second largest business segment (behind automobiles).

 SoftBank, through one of its affiliates, owns the remaining 20%.